getlantern/tassis/README.md

 Comprehensive user documentation, including message formats, is in [docs](docs/README.md).

+## Redis Clustering
+tassis is designed to run on [Redis Cluster](https://redis.io/topics/cluster-spec).
+That means that we need to pay attention to key distribution (see section "Keys hash tags" of the [Redis Cluster Spec](https://redis.io/topics/cluster-spec)).

+### Global Keys
+Global keys like the index of all chat numbers us the hash tag `{global}`.

+### Identity-specific Keys
+Identity specific keys like that inbound messages for a given identity use `{identityKey}` as the hash tag.

 ## Protocol Buffers
 This project uses protocol buffers.
 Follow the [tutorial](https://developers.google.com/protocol-buffers/docs/gotutorial) to ensure that you have the right tools in place, then run `make` to ensure the protocol buffers are up to date.